 Once a year, Apple rolls out a major update to the iOS software that runs on all iPhones.
 Millions of devices get major new features for free, along with patches for security bugs and interface tweaks. iOS 14 was announced on 22 June at WWDC and became available to download on Wednesday 16 September.
 Subsequent updates introducing new features (and fixing problems and bugs) have followed.

-The latest version is iOS 14.4.
-It became available to download on 26 January.
-The latest beta verison is iOS 14.5.
+The latest version is iOS 14.5.
+The latest beta verison is iOS 14.6.

 When was iOS 14 released?

 iOS 14 became available to download on Wednesday 16 September.
 Here's how to install iOS 14 on your iPhone.